Andrés Manuel López Beltrán

-Andrés “Andy” Manuel López Beltrán (August 21, 1986) is a Mexican politician, representing the Morena political party.
-He is the second son of Andrés Manuel López Obrador, who was President of Mexico from 2018 to 2024.
+Andrés Manuel López Beltrán (born 21 August 1986) is a Mexican politician, representing the Morena political party.
+He is the second son of Andrés Manuel López Obrador, who was president of Mexico from 2018 to 2024.
+He is commonly known as "Andy", to distinguish him from his father.

 In September 2024, López Beltrán gained attention when his appointment as Secretary of Organization of Morena was announced.